Tab Content: About Study Abroad

 When would I go?

-The year abroad is either the second year of your 3 year degree or the 3rd year of your 4 year degree.
+The year abroad is either the second year of your 3 year degree or the third year of your 4 year degree.
 The overall length of your programme will depend on your degree scheme.
 You will be able to see this on the programme pages.
 Choosing your studies carefully is important, to ensure that they complement the subjects you are studying at Lancaster, but your Study Abroad Advisor will help to devise a programme that fits well, and will be on hand to help you at any point during your year.
-Please note, if you are studying Accounting and Finance this option would not be available to you due to the requirements for professional accreditation.
+Please note, if you are studying Accounting and Finance the study abroad option is one term in your final year.

 If you don’t want to spend a whole year abroad, there are shorter programmes on some of our degrees which enable you to spend a term or semester abroad in your third year.